XiayeBolo/folderpin-privacy/PRIVACY.md

-# Privacy Policy for FolderPin Pro
+# Privacy Policy for FolderPin

 **Effective Date: July 23, 2025**
 **Last Updated: July 23, 2025**

 ## Overview

-FolderPin Pro is committed to protecting your privacy.
+FolderPin is committed to protecting your privacy.
 This Privacy Policy explains how our macOS application handles your information and ensures your data remains secure and private.

 ## Information We Do NOT Collect

-FolderPin Pro is designed with privacy in mind.
+FolderPin is designed with privacy in mind.
 We **do not collect, store, transmit, or have access to any of your personal information**, including:

 - Personal identification information (name, email, phone number, etc.)
 - File contents or file names